mmcatdb/mmcat/documentation/content/en/user-guide/generation-workflow.md

 weight: 30
 ---

 We have introduced workflows to guide users through various use cases.
 The Generation Workflow offers step-by-step directions through the process of generating multi-model data from a single model input.
 It encompasses the complete process, including the inference of a schema from raw data, editing the inferred schema category, creating mappings, and generating the multi-model data itself.
-Following steps will guide you through the process:
+The following video and written tutorial will guide you through the process:

+{{< youtube Aiw815OaAb4 >}}

 ## Step 0
 The Home page of the MM-cat client presents the user with multiple options.
 To start the workflow process, fill in the workflow label and press "Confirm".